Codecademy/docs/content/cpp/concepts/templates/templates.md

 **Templates** refer to the ability to use a [type](https://www.codecademy.com/resources/docs/cpp/data-types) as a parameter in [functions](https://www.codecademy.com/resources/docs/cpp/functions) and [classes](https://www.codecademy.com/resources/docs/cpp/classes).
 Such classes and methods are referred to as using a generic type.
 This provides the ability to define a set of related classes or functions that can operate on many different types with a single declaration.

-Templates are like [macros](https://www.codecademy.com/resources/docs/cpp/macros) in that they are expaned at compile-time.
+Templates are like [macros](https://www.codecademy.com/resources/docs/cpp/macros) in that they are expanded at compile-time.
 While the source only has one definition, the compiled code will have copies of the template for each type actually used in calling it.

 ## Function Templates